 It’s not just about the cake !

-We love organising cycling events and sharing some of our favourite routes.
+As well as stocking products from our fave American cycling brands, we love organising cycling events and sharing some of our favourite routes.

 All our events have an emphasis on self reliance.
 There’s no following the arrows, feed stations, timing chips and finishers medals.
 We like to use the reliability trial format that’s been around since cycling events early last century.
 The aim is to get round a challenging course within the time limit and offer a big day out on our local trails.

 One of our aims from the beginning was to try and to get riders to spend money in the local economy.
 We feel there are too many events where folks smash it round a course whilst consuming a few gels and half bananas at a feed station but do not contribute financially to where they ride through.
 Riders on our previous events have said they prefer our approach as they do not feel a compulsion eat when they are told and can make their own choices of where and when they do.

 25 – 26 April 2020 The Gravel Gran Fondue

 We thought we’d have a go at running a gravel biking weekend.
 This two day event starts in Bakewell.
 Day one is around 100 km and finishes in Hartington.
 Day two is a little bit shorter at around 60km and returns from Hartington to Bakewell.
 It’s up to you whether you do one day or two and where you stop overnight.
 Entries now open.